PLEASE VISIT FORUM!

 4. Put start script to /etc/init.d folder on your receiver.
 Use FTP for this.
 Put 0755 permissions to this file!

-5. Now connect to your receiver using telnet (i suggest DCC for E2 software) and execute this command:
+5. Now connect to your receiver using telnet (I suggest DCC for E2) and execute this command:

 ln -s /etc/init.d/udpxy /etc/rc3.d/S99udpxy

 6. Restart your receiver.
-After restart udpxy should automatically start.
+After restart udpxy should start automatically.
 If you want to change port on which udpxy works, just change this line in start script:

 start-stop-daemon -S -b -n udpxy -a /usr/bin/udpxy -- -p 8088

 As you can see, default port is 8088.
-You can change it to something else, its completely your choice.
+You can change it to something else, it is completely your choice.

 Lets move on.
 You will now need these: